theia-dev/qme_if/README.md

 ---

 ## QME Co-Registration
 This folder contains MATLAB scripts (developed using MATLAB 2023a) to extract the volume and elasticity of ovarian structures of interest, such as follicles and corpora lutea.
-The segmentation of follicles and corpora lutea was performed using light microscopy [ref].
+The segmentation of follicles and corpora lutea was performed using light microscopy.

 Scripts provided by Dr Matt S Hepburn ([Google Scholar](https://scholar.google.com/citations?user=JVlWwAEAAAAJ&hl=en) | [ORCID](https://orcid.org/0000-0001-5953-4478))